braudelan/Efrat_Shema/README.md

 The repository also contains a short script to download the reference genome from the NCBI nucleotide database.
 Mitochondrial chromosome and Ribosomal RNA are not included in the analysis.

+*methylation.py* contains the main functions to extract extended sequences and count.